What Is Your Knee Plica?

 A plica is a fold of synovial membrane most commonly in the anteromedial aspect of the knee.
-A plica is present in about 50% of the population and is thought to be the remnants of embryonic connective tissue that failed to fully resorb during your foetal development.
+A knee plica is present in about 50% of the population and is the remnants of embryonic connective tissue that failed to resorb during your foetal development fully.
 Luckily, most plicae are asymptomatic.

 What is Plica Syndrome?

 Plica syndrome is essentially an inflamed plica.
 Your plica can catch during:

 - internal knee derangements, e.g. meniscal tears.
 (Schindler 2004)

 Consider plica syndrome if you experience persistent knee pain and weakness in the quadriceps muscles.
 Plica syndrome often does not always occur in isolation, but concurrently with other knee conditions such as meniscal injuries, patellar tendonitis and Osgood-Schlatter’s Disease.

 Plica syndrome can be suspected when you have:

 - Anteromedial knee joint line pain; especially medial femoral condyle.

 - Visible and palpably tender plica.